Extension Logo

 • As the beetles chew through the bark, spores on the beetle’s body are knocked off in the process.
 These spores start new DED infections.

 • Smaller European elm bark beetles and banded elm bark beetles feed in twig crotches of healthy trees.
-Therefore new infections are seen at small twigs.
+Therefore new infections are seen in small twigs.

 • Native elm bark beetles feed on larger branches that are 2-10 inches in diameter.
-Theses infections occur on main or secondary branches.
+These infections occur on main or secondary branches.

 • Several beetles may feed in a single tree resulting in multiple infections scattered throughout the canopy.

-• Occasionally native elm bark beetles introduce DED into the lower branches of the tree when burrowing to create an overwintering site.
+• Occasionally native elm bark beetles introduce DED into the lower branches when burrowing to create an overwintering site.

 Movement within the tree